localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Unfortunately this domain name is not suitable for use in compute environments such as Lambda functions.
 When you create a Lambda function, ECS container or EC2 instance, we create a new Docker container running your application code.
-In these situations, the domain name `localhost.localstack.cloud` will not resolve to the LocalStack container as you may expect, but the compute environment container itself.
+Prior to LocalStack v3.0, the domain name `localhost.localstack.cloud` did not resolve to the LocalStack container as you may have expected, but the compute environment container itself.

 So how did we go about making connectivity to LocalStack easier?

 ## Step 1: providing helpful advice

-Our initial attempt to resolve this issue was to provide comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.
+We created comprehensive troubleshooting advice in the form of our [Network troubleshooting guide](https://docs.localstack.cloud/references/network-troubleshooting/), however this was always a temporary solution.
 For users connecting simultaneously through different means such as the scenario outlined above, this was not going to solve all issues.

 Our main suggestion involved relying on Docker's networking capabilities, and for the user to use docker networks.
 In this mode, the name of the LocalStack container resolves correctly.
-Unfortunately this is not without its limitations. mainly that subdomains do not resolve to a valid IP address.
+Unfortunately this is not without its limitations.
-It also meant that LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
+Mainly that subdomains do not resolve to a valid IP address, and LocalStack had to be configured to return its container name in resource identifiers such as URLs, rather than `localhost`.
 Previous to this initiative, we supported setting `HOSTNAME_EXTERNAL` and `LOCALSTACK_HOSTNAME` to provide this functionality.
 The user could set `HOSTNAME_EXTERNAL=localhost.localstack.cloud` to gain the benefits of subdomain support and TLS certificates, though its use in Lambda functions was still a problem.
 Unfortunately the use of these two configuration variables within LocalStack services was inconsistent, or worse: nonexistent, and there was confusion as to why two variables were needed to support the same functionality.

-There needed to be a more suitable solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.
+There needed to be a more general solution that would reduce the amount of complexity for users, as well as providing seamless connectivity.

 ## Step 2: dynamic name resolution

+We wanted our users to be able to use the same domain name regardless of where their code was running from.
+So for example, on the host `localhost.localstack.cloud` would resolve to `127.0.0.1`, but inside a separate container (such as a Lambda function, or the user's own docker container) the name would resolve to the IP address of the LocalStack container.

-In order to provide seamless connectivity, we designed a system based on DNS.
+To implement this feature, we designed a system based on DNS.
 We brought our existing DNS server from LocalStack Pro into the LocalStack Community edition, and updated to to support this new use case.
 We now respond with the IP address of the container for any requests to `localhost.localstack.cloud`, provided your code is running in a correctly configured environment.